binilinlquad/Practice/README.md

 Practice
 ========

-As the name indicating, this repo is only for practice and samples using java 8.
+As the name indicating, this repo is only for practice and samples using kotlin.
-Nothing serious here ʕ•ᴥ•ʔ
+Nothing serious here ʕ•ᴥ•ʔ only Fun